Victorian-Era.org

 Novels came into existence in this era.
 Books were not called novels before this time, and the latter were called so because of the kind of writing, the stories and the kind of issues raised in these novels.
 A novel was thus named because it was new, hence the term novel.

 The likes of Jane Austen and Walter Scott had paved the way for the new literature.
 Theirs was an observance of life from the eyes of the most unlikely people.
-The furore and frenzy created was such by the writers of the Victorian era that they are revered and read till date.
+The furor and frenzy created were such by the writers of the Victorian era that they are revered and read till date.

 Here is a list of some of the most renowned novelists of the Victorian era.